Violator (band)

-Violator is a thrash metal band from Brazil, formed in 2002 by Pedro Arcanjo, Pedro Agusto, and David Araya.
-After 6 years of playing in the metal underground, the band signed with Brazilian label "Kill Again Records" and released their debut album, "Chemical Assault".
-Then they went on tour through Brazil and later in France, Paraguay, Argentina, Chile, Peru, Uruguay, Venezuela, Japan, Belgium, Mexico and Italy.
-In 2013, Violator released their most recent studio album, Scenarios of Brutality.
+Violator is a Brazilian thrash metal band, formed in 2002 by Pedro Arcanjo, Pedro Agusto, and David Araya.
+After six years of playing in the metal underground, the band signed with Brazilian label Kill Again Records and released their debut album, Chemical Assault.
+Then they went on tour through Brazil and later in France, Paraguay, Argentina, Chile, Peru, Uruguay, Venezuela, Japan, Belgium, Mexico, and Italy.
+In 2013, Violator released their third full-length studio album, Scenarios of Brutality, and in 2017, they released their second EP, The Hidden Face of Death.
+In 2019, they released their first live album, Live in Beijing.
+Their fourth full-length studio album, and first in 12 years, Unholy Retribution, is set to release on 5 September, 2025.

 History

 The band was formed in 2002 by four men who had the common goal of making music that would add a new modern layer to the already established thrash metal scene.

-After a live rehearsal demo (Killer Instinct - 2002), a compilation album (Fast Food Thrash Metal) and plenty of gigs through Distrito Federal (Brazil) and surrounding areas, Violator got the opportunity to travel to Asuncion and play in Paraguay.
-After that, the band was invited to play as the opening act for German thrash metal pioneers, Destruction and American death metal band, Malevolent Creation.
+After a live rehearsal demo (Killer Instinct – 2002), a compilation album (Fast Food Thrash Metal), and plenty of gigs through Distrito Federal (Brazil) and surrounding areas, Violator got the opportunity to travel to Asuncion and play in Paraguay.
+After that, the band was invited to play as the opening act for German thrash metal pioneers Destruction and American death metal band Malevolent Creation.

 In the first months of 2004, the band signed with Kill Again Records label and released an EP called Violent Mosh.
 The release resulted in over 40 concerts in the next two years.
 Violator traveled through 10 Brazilian states in the Moshing With Violence Tour.
 One of these concerts was recorded as a DVD for the first edition of Da Tribo Rock Magazine.
 Violent Mosh was also the first release by the band to be released outside Brazil.
 The EP was released on cassette in Bolivia by Grim Art Prods.
 The cassette was limited to 666 copies.
 In late 2005, the guitarist Juan Leda, had to leave the band to continue his studies in Argentina, his homeland.
 The farewell show was with Finnish thrashcore band Força Macabra.